Diplomacy (game): Other ways to play

-Despite the length of face-to-face Diplomacy games, there are people who organize ad hoc games, and there are also various clubs that have annual tournaments and monthly club games.
+Despite the length of face-to-face Diplomacy games, there are people who organize and host games, and there are also various clubs that have annual tournaments and monthly club games.

 To overcome the difficulty of assembling enough players for a sufficiently large block of time together, a play-by-mail game community has developed, either via Postal or Internet Diplomacy, using either humans to adjudicate the turns or automatic adjudicators.
+The current largest example of a dedicated online Diplomacy server with automatic adjudicators is Backstabbr, developed by Tile Games.

 Postal and email play

 Since the 1960s, Diplomacy has been played by mail through fanzines.
 The play-by-mail (PBM) hobby was created in 1963 by Dr. John Boardman of New York City.
 He did so in carbon-copied typed flyers, recruiting players through his science fiction fanzine Knowable.
 His flyers became an ongoing publication under the Graustark title, and led directly to the formation of other zines.
+Dungeons & Dragons co-creator Gary Gygax was also a Diplomacy PBM player in the 1960s.

 By May 1965 there were eight Diplomacy zines.
 By the end of 1967 there were dozens of zines in the US, and by 1970 their editors were holding gatherings.
 In 1969, Don Turnbull started the first UK-based Diplomacy zine, Albion.
 These were "affectionately" known as "Dippy zines".
 Prior to the 1980s, most had circulations of about 50 subscribers, but some had hundreds.

 By 1972, both the US and UK hobbies were forming organizations.
 In the 1980s, there were over sixty zines, such as Diplomacy World and the like, in the main list of the North American Zine Poll, peaking at 72 zines in 1989; and there were nearly as many in the major Zine Poll of the British part of the hobby.

 Competition was fierce, leading some Diplomacy PBM players to "go to great lengths to win".
 In the UK, this included, in a few cases, bribery, blackmail, and even forging mail from other players or the Gamemaster, as well as mail interference (for example altering a letter to ensure a missed deadline was marked in time by a forged postmark).
 According to reviewer Martin Croft, in the early 1980s, Two players managed to get into trouble with the police ... [while] involved in complex negotiations about an attack on the gamer playing Britain.
 To avoid postal delays, one sent the other a telegram which read ATTACK ON LIVERPOOL CONFIRMED.
 Both spent some time explaining to the police that it was only a game.